John Hanson: Legacy

 The idea that Hanson was the forgotten first president of the United States was further promoted in a 1932 biography of Hanson by journalist Seymour Wemyss Smith.
 Smith's book asserts that the American Revolution had two primary leaders: George Washington on the battlefield and John Hanson in politics.
 Smith's book, like Douglas H. Thomas's 1898 book, was one of a number of biographies written seeking to promote Hanson as the "first President of the United States".
 Regarding the opinion, historian Ralph Levering stated: "They're not biographies by professional historians; they aren't based on research into primary sources."
 According to historian Richard B. Morris, if a president of Congress were to be called the first president of the United States, "a stronger case could be made for Peyton Randolph of Virginia, the first president of the first and second Continental Congresses, or for John Hancock, the president of Congress when that body declared its independence."
 The claim that Hanson was a forgotten president of the United States was revived on the Internet, sometimes with a new assertion that he was actually a black man; an anachronistic photograph of Senator John Hanson of Liberia has been used to support this claim.

 In 1972, Hanson was depicted on a 6-cent U.S. postal card, which featured his name and portrait next to the word "Patriot".
 Historian Irving Brant criticized the selection of Hanson for the card, arguing that it was a result of the "old hoax" promoting Hanson as the first president of the United States.
 In 1981, Hanson was featured on a 20-cent U.S. postage stamp.
 U.S. Route 50 between Washington, D.C., and Annapolis is named the John Hanson Highway in his honor.
 There are also middle schools located in Oxon Hill, Maryland, and Waldorf, Maryland, named after him.
 A former savings bank named for him was merged in the 1990s with Industrial Bank of Washington, D.C.
+The Hanson-Thomas Houses were listed on the National Register of Historic Places in 1972, and delisted in 1982, after being partially demolished for reconstruction.

 In the 1970s, a descendant of Hanson, John Hanson Briscoe, served as Speaker of the Maryland House of Delegates, which passed "a measure establishing April 14 as John Hanson Day."
 In 2009, the John Hanson Memorial Association was incorporated in Frederick, Maryland, to create the John Hanson National Memorial and to educate Americans about Hanson as well as to educate people about the many myths written about him.